yingw787/ece552_computer_vision/REPORT.md

 	<img src = "https://github.com/yingw787/ece552_computer_vision/blob/master/algorithm_benchmarks/python/sobel_result.png" />
 </p>

+### PAPI

+PAPI (Performance Analysis Programming Interface) is a set of APIs that allow an application access to the underlying hardware.
+Two APIs are given: one a high-level API that allows general access to commonly available performance counters, and a low-level API that allows access to more hardware-specific performance counters.

+PAPI access on listed hardware is found in [Appendix D](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_D.md) and [Appendix E](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_E.md).

 ### Planned Simulation Steps

 - Determine the types of image processing algorithms to test